 Here influencer marketing plays an important role.
 Often influencers are a great way to convince a follower to get to the companies’ online shop.
 In exchange, these influencers usually get a percentage of the purchases done thanks to their backlink.

 So, how to activate social eCommerce?
 One thing a company can do is add the product to user’s feed!

 One of the greatest potential platforms to start a brand’s eCommerce must be Instagram.
 This social medium decided to include the purchase option by using tags on images, as well as a “shop now” button.

 Instagram users usually look for beautiful content, friends’ experiences, and/or some inspiration on their feed.
 That is why trying to incorporate companies’ products in those frames can have a very successful conversion rate.

 The social listening trend is not just a one-to-one conversation between the customer and the brand.
 It is about listening to the whole industry to get a better understanding of what marketing actions to choose.

-It also allows us to have a better insight into the customer – what he or she needs, thinks, and wants – the customer journey.
+It also allows us to have a better insight into customer’s behavior – what he or she needs, thinks, and wants – the customer journey.
 Social listening is about creating a bigger picture rather than focusing on one or two impressions.

 Every company should know what their users are talking about on different social media.
-When the brand consists of different products, it is important to categorize them.
+When the brand promotes different products, it is important to categorize them.

 One of the most known tools as a response to this trend is Sprout Social.